crutchcorn/ReikazeRamblesRedux/content/reikaze/posts/rockmandash-reviews-ef-a-fairy-tale-of-the-two-visu-1646035015/index.md

 <video src="./1387775007850698161.mp4"></video>

 When I first saw *ef - a fairy tale of the two*, I was blown away by how beautiful it was, how stunning it is.
 The game had the visuals of a [Makoto Shinkai](http://tay.kotaku.com/the-garden-of-words-the-ani-tay-review-1524606376) film, and I heard almost nothing but praise regarding the story of it, but impressions rarely tell you what your experience will be.
-Welcome to Rockmandash Reviews, and today, we have a review of what is one of the most beautiful games I’ve had the chance to experience: *ef - a fairy tale of the two, *developed by Minori, which is a VN spinoff of Makoto Shinkai’s animation studio CoMixWave.
+Welcome to Rockmandash Reviews, and today, we have a review of what is one of the most beautiful games I’ve had the chance to experience: *ef - a fairy tale of the two*, developed by Minori, which is a VN spinoff of Makoto Shinkai’s animation studio CoMixWave.

 ***